 - Identify the Root Cause of the Nonconformity: The first step is to identify the root cause of the problem.
 This can be done through various methods, such as cause and effect diagrams, fishbone diagrams, or five whys analysis.

 - Determine the Magnitude of That Nonconformity: Assess how big of a problem the nonconformity is.
 Doing so will help you prioritize corrective actions and determine the resources needed to fix the issue.

 - Develop Corrective Actions: Once you’ve identified the root cause of the problem, you can develop corrective actions to prevent it from happening again.
 These corrective actions should be specific, measurable, achievable, relevant, and time-bound (SMART).

 - Implement Corrective Actions: Implementing the corrective actions include putting procedures in place to ensure that the corrective actions are carried out properly and making any necessary changes to your quality management system.

-- Monitor Corrective Actions: finally, you need to monitor the corrective actions to make sure that they’re effective.
+- Monitor Corrective Actions: Finally, you need to monitor the corrective actions to ensure they’re effective.
 This can be done through audits, management reviews, or customer feedback.

 Preventive Action Processes